rails/rails/guides/source/configuring.md

   socket: /tmp/mysql.sock
 ```

-If your development computer's MySQL installation includes a root user with an empty password, this configuration should work for you.
+If your development database has a root user with an empty password, this configuration should work for you.
 Otherwise, change the username and password in the `development` section as appropriate.

 #### Configuring a PostgreSQL Database